mrkgnao/hcalc/README.md

     Enter expression: 5 3 + 2 -
     -6.0

 and the like.
 All numbers are considered to be `Double`s.
 (So you don't have `mod` and everything.
-I could just typecast things and whatnot, but, y'know.)
+I could just typecast things and whatnot, but, y'know . . .)

 Constants like `e` and `pi` are supported.
 There are also standard unary functions like the trig ones: